bract/bract.core/docs/index.md

 ## Inducers

-All inducers exposed by _bract.core_ as in the namespace `bract.core.inducer`.
+All inducers exposed by _bract.core_ are in the namespace `bract.core.inducer`.
 A summary is below.
 Input context key `:bract.core/config` has been omitted where input config key is specified.

 | Inducer function       | Input context keys         | Input config keys       | Output context keys  | Description |